bThink-BGU/BPjs/docs/source/embed-bpjs.rst

   :alt: Class diagram for running a BProgram
   :align: center

-  Class diagram describing the strucutre of an embedded b-program.
+  Class diagram describing the structure of an embedded b-program.
 The client code generates a BProgram and a BProgramRunner.
 The runner object consults the b-program's event selection strategy when selecting events for the b-program it runs.
-A list of listener objects are informed whenever an event of interest, such as b-thread addition or b-event selection, occures.
+A list of listener objects are informed whenever an event of interest, such as b-thread addition or b-event selection, occurs.
   *Some methods and properties have been omitted for brevity.*